Gaius Trebonius: Caesar’s legate

-Later career and plotting Caesar’s assassination
+Assassin of Caesar and Liberator

 Following Caesar into Italy, Trebonius was elected urban praetor in 48 BC, and was given the task of administering Caesar's debt laws.
 In this, he had to deal with the ambitions of Marcus Caelius Rufus, the Praetor peregrinus, who had turned against Caesar as he had been hoping for the post of Urban Praetor.
 Caesar's debt laws robbed him of the chance to clear his enormous debts, and so he was determined to obstruct Trebonius's administration of the law and to court popularity by siding with the debtors.
 He set up his chair next to Trebonius and brazenly declared that if anyone felt cheated by Trebonius, he would listen to their case favourably.
 When no-one took him up on his offer, Rufus proposed instead to cancel all debts, and instigated a mob to attack Trebonius, driving Trebonius from his tribunal.
 Trebonius continued to oppose Rufus's debt relief measures, until Rufus fled Rome.
 During that year, Trebonius also helped Cicero after Cicero's return to Italy.

 At the end of the year he was given a proconsular command and sent to govern Hispania Ulterior, replacing Quintus Cassius Longinus, who was accused of mismanaging the province.
 He held this position until 46 BC, where he was confronted by rebellious legions, and the resurgence of Pompey’s forces.
 They drove him out of his province by the summer of 46, with Trebonius returning at the end of the year accompanied by Caesar.
 It was during this year that Trebonius approached Marcus Antonius, bringing up the notion of a plot to assassinate Caesar but was put down.
-Cicero even claimed, years later, that Trebonius and Marcus Antonius conspired to send an assassin to murder Caesar in 45 BC.
+Cicero later claimed that Trebonius and Marcus Antonius conspired to send an assassin to murder Caesar in 45 BC.